 The Authority's estimated share of total costs is approximately \$469 million.
 Houston will issue cash calls as needed to fund the expansion.
-During the current year, the Authority paid Houston \$5,442,891 pursuant to the Second Supplement to the Water Supply Contract.
+During the prior fiscal year, the Authority paid Houston \$5,442,891 pursuant to the Second Supplement to the Water Supply Contract.
+During the current fiscal year, the Authority paid Houston cash calls totaling \$7,303,595.
+These funds will be held in escrow by Houston in the Authority's name until such time that Houston requests withdrawals from the escrow account to pay for ongoing project costs.